nikomatsakis/babysteps/babysteps/_posts/2018-06-20-proposal-for-a-staged-rfc-process.md

 The Proposal point also offers a chance for other team members to point out constraints that may have been overlooked.
-These constraints wouldn't really serve to derail the proposal, just to add new points that should be addressed during the Designing phase.
+These constraints don't necessarily have to derail the proposal, they may just add new points to be addressed during the Designing phase.

 #### The Candidate point and the Evaluating phase